 Liquid medicines are mostly suitable for administration via gastrostomy, but some may be too thick to flush through the fine bore of the tube.

-Always flush before and after administering medications.
+Always flush the gastrostomy with water before and after administering medications.

 Check with the pharmacist if you are unsure if medications can be administered via gastrostomy.

 Where the child/young person is discharged within 72 hours (three days) of gastrostomy insertion the NPSA (2010) state that:

 - Systems are in place to ensure senior review before discharge.

 - Patients and their carers are warned of the danger signs that need urgent attention (verbally and through using labels (Appendix 4) or an equivalent high visibility warning on local patient information) and are given an appropriate local contact number for urgent aftercare advice that is available overnight and at weekends.